corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tuv/tuv-overview.md

 Before migrating to Corda 4.12, you must also ensure that the transactions committed to the database using the older Corda version are valid, verifiable and deserializable post-migration.
 You can do it using Transaction Validator Utility (TVU) which streams and performs validation on database transactions.
 TVU's useful features include:

 * Transaction validation: Can validate (verify and deserialize) transactions by streaming them from the database.
-You can provide the database credentials as Hikari properties.
-They can also be read directly from a node using its node.conf.
+You can provide the database credentials as Hikari properties and they can also be read directly from a node using its node.conf.
 * Progress registration: The utility registers its runtime progress with reference to the number of transactions processed.
 * Progress reloading: Since the number of transactions can be high (possibly millions), the utility can be paused and resumed at a later point in time.
 * Transaction time loading: Since the number of transactions can be high (possibly millions), the utility can start processing transactions from a supplied transaction time.